pprachas/fenics_arclength/docs/source/math_prelim.rst

 Displacement Control
 #####################

 Sometimes instead of prescribing traction, the problem has a boundary contition with presecribed non-zero displacement (i.e. nonhomogenous Dirichlet boundary conditions).
-In this case, similar to Ref.2, the problem is formulated similar to a multifreedom constraint and formulate a constraint matrix `C` such that:
+In this case, similar to Ref.2, the problem is formulated similar to a multifreedom constraint and we construct a constraint matrix `C` such that:

 .. math:: \mathbf{u} = C\mathbf{u}_f+\lambda \mathbf{u}_p